 Once upon a time, cinnamon was more valuable than gold.
 And while I’m betting most of us would rather get our hands on 24 karats of gold over 24 ounces of spice, the potential health benefits of cinnamon could be stated as nothing short of astonishing.

 It’s possible we’re just brushing the surface here, for Chinese medicine and Ayurveda have long revered cinnamon as a superpower used to treat things such as colds, indigestion and cramps and also believed to improve energy, vitality and circulation.

-The following are ten health benefits associated with this beloved spice that studies have suggested:
+Ten health benefits associated with this beloved spice that studies have suggested

-- Cinnamon can reduce the proliferation of leukemia and lymphoma cancer cells.
+Can reduce the proliferation of leukaemia and lymphoma cancer cells.

-- Cinnamon fights the E. coli bacteria in unpasteurized juices.
+Fights the E. coli bacteria in unpasteurised juices.

-Cinnamon can also help stablize blood sugar (which is great for weight loss).
+Can also help stabilise blood sugar (which is great for weight loss).
 A couple of dashes in your morning tea or cereal is all it takes!

-Now, this said, we are absolutely not advocating you start guzzling the cinnamon – as it has been found to be toxic in large doses.
-We are, however, wholeheartedly encouraging a little pinch (or stick) here and there in places you might otherwise have overlooked (in your tea or coffee, added to savory dishes, etc.)
+Now, this said, we are absolutely not advocating that you start guzzling cinnamon as it has been found to be toxic in large doses.
+We are, however, wholeheartedly encouraging a little pinch (or stick) here and there in places you might otherwise have overlooked (in your tea or coffee, added to savoury dishes, etc).